mimo74/academic-kickstart/content/en/stuff/swift2/_index.md

 ---
 # Course title, summary, and position.
-linktitle: An Example Course
+linktitle: here are my thoughts about swift1
 summary: Learn how to use Academic's docs layout for publishing online courses, software documentation, and tutorials.
 weight: 1

 # Page metadata.
-title: Overview
+title: Overview1
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false